Microservice Architecture - Part 1 (A running microservice architecture)

-Namely, following its opinion make our life easier and requires less efforts.
+Namely, following its opinion makes our life easier and requires less efforts.
 For more information and tutorials please refer to this Maven Tutorial.
-The output of the build process is a set of “JAR” files (i.e., a JAVA library) that are stored in your local ~/.m2 repository for later use.
+The output of the build process is a set of “JAR” files (i.e., JAVA library) that are stored in your local ~/.m2 repository for later use.

 Tip: Congratulations, you compiled the microservices.

-At this point, you compiled all of the Java code and you created maven artifacts for each microservice (Java Archives a.k.a.
+At this point, you have manage to compile all of the Java code and you have created maven artifacts for each microservice (Java Archives a.k.a.
 JARs).
-But as we will see in the next chapters, a micro-service architecture is much more than a bunch of micro-services.
+However, as we continue, we will see in the next chapters that a micro-service architecture is much more than a bunch of micro-services.
 We will need a lot of additional 3rd party tools and services.

 These additional services (e.g., logging, security) are usually provided as container images that runs on Docker.

-To be able to run the microservices along side this “3rd” party tools, we need to package the microservice as Docker images.
+To be able to run the microservices along side these “3rd” party tools, we need to package the microservice as Docker images.

 Simply put, Docker provides lightweight virtualization.
-It has a smaller footprint that usual Virtual Machine approaches.
+It has a smaller footprint compare to the usual Virtual Machine approaches (Virtual Box, VM Ware).